 Most people tend to head to Argentina for the plentiful dove supply, but the country boasts truly incredible duck hunting as well.
 This was something I was really excited for due to a variety of reasons.
 First, I had heard of some cool traditions that they do using horses and a boat to deliver hunters to their blinds, so I was excited to experience that.
+I was also excited to try out the various hunting resources they had available.
+Apparently, they had the Best choke for duck hunting, some of the best goose calls, and a few other exciting resources, so I couldn’t wait to get started.
 The other reason was because of the plentiful supply and the wide variety of ducks that I’d be hunting and had never seen before.
 So. day two of our trip was going to be dedicated solely to ducks.
 I couldn’t’ wait!

 It’s winter in Argentina right now, but this doesn’t mean it’s as cold as our Minnesota winters.
 However, temps down there do dip at night.
 We were up super-early in the morning which is pretty common to all you duck hunters out there.
 Too, anytime you hunt around water it is pretty cold…this hunt was no exception.
 I literally had on every layer of hunting clothing I brought on the trip as we left the trucks.
 Once all bundled up and our waders on, we walked across a big marsh in the dark.
 I had no idea what the area looked like, but as day started to break the ducks were everywhere!
 We didn’t have any decoys out to start and were simply pass-shooting them as they flew over us.
 This was a total blast.
 After the sun came up, we switched directions and suddenly we had an incredible looking decoy spread!
 The guide had taken all the fallen ducks and propped their heads up with sticks creating a great looking spread.
 I recall my dad telling me that the Cree Indians would do this, so it was really cool to see in action.